QuanDo2000-learning/crafting-interpreters/notes/chap_3.md

 ## Challenges

-**1. Write some sample Lox programs and run them (you can use the implementations of Lox in my repository).
+1. Write some sample Lox programs and run them (you can use the implementations of Lox in [my repository](https://github.com/munificent/craftinginterpreters)).
 Try to come up with edge case behavior I didn't specify here.
 Does it do what you expect?
-Why or why not?**
+Why or why not?

-Ran into some trouble installing the author's implementation.
+   > Ran into some trouble installing the author's implementation.
-Dart was installed successfully and added to Path but make get was not working.
+   > Dart was installed successfully and added to Path but make get was not working.
 Changed to using mingw32-make but ran into an error.

-**2. This informal introduction leaves a lot unspecified.
+2. This informal introduction leaves a lot unspecified.
 List several open questions you have about the language's syntax and semantics.
-What do you think the answer should be?**
+What do you think the answer should be?

-Why was infix operators chosen instead of prefix or suffix?
+   > Why was infix operators chosen instead of prefix or suffix?
 One reason I would go for is familiarity and ease of reading.
-Since loop was covered, there doesn't seem to be a way to break out of loops.
+   > Since loop was covered, there doesn't seem to be a way to break out of loops.
 Why?
 Maybe it adds more complexity to the implementation.

-**3. Lox is a pretty tiny language.
+3. Lox is a pretty tiny language.
 What features do you think it is missing that would make it annoying to use for real programs?
-(Aside from the standard library, of course.)**
+(Aside from the standard library, of course.)

-One feature would be bitwise operators and modulo operator.
+   > One feature would be bitwise operators and modulo operator.
 Some algorithms would benefit if we have these operators.